Consequences of Dependent Dividing on Burden: Introduction

 In \cref{sec:subaddbdn}, we show that the burden is sub-additive in theories with dependent dividing.
 Note that the burden is already known to be sub-multiplicative in any theory (\cite[Corollary 2.6]{Chernikov14}).
 Since the burden is sub-additive in NIP theories and in simple theories, Chernikov conjectured that it is sub-additive in $\ntptwo$ theories.
 The main result of \cref{sec:subaddbdn} is the following:

 \begin{restatable}{theorem}{subadditivebdn} Assume $T$ has dependent dividing and $k_1, k_2<\omega$.
 Let $a_1, a_2$ be tuples such that $\bdn(a_i/A))\leq k_i$ for $i\in {1,2}$.
 Then, $\bdn(a_1a_2/A)\leq k_1+k_2$. \end{restatable} Note that for types of infinite burden, sub-multiplicativity already implies sub-additivity.
 Therefore, if the dependent dividing conjecture is true, then \cref{thm:subadditivebdn} implies that the burden is sub-additive in $\ntptwo$ theories.
 The proof of \cref{thm:subadditivebdn} is based on the proof of the sub-additivity of the dp-rank in \cite{KOU11} and the equivalence of the burden and the NIP dp-rank.
+After proving \cref{thm:subadditivebdn}, we state a connection between the NIP dp-rank and the dual VC density in \cref{subsec:vcdim}.
+This is an immediate consequence of a result in \cite{KOU11}.